rogiia/ruxu.dev/articles/mlops/disable-download-button-sagemaker.md

 ```bash
 aws sagemaker create-user-profile --domain-id <DOMAIN-ID> \ --user-profile-name <USER-PROFILE-NAME> \ --region <REGION> \ --user-settings '{ "JupyterServerAppSettings": {   "LifecycleConfigArns":     ["<LIFECYCLE-CONFIGURATION-ARN-LIST>"]   } }'
 ```

+From now on, every time a data scientist opens their instance of SageMaker Studio, it should never display a download button.
+This efectively blocks them from downloading any files located in their Studio, as long as they are not able to revert these changes themselves from their terminal.
+Also, note that disabling the download plugin only removes all the download buttons from the interface.
+This does not mean that if there are other means of downloading files those are also blocked.